Meruert/flilia/backend/BACKEND-SETTING-UP.md

 - [Containers Lifecycle & CI/CD][dockerlifecycleebook]

 This guides will help you get started with installing and setting up the languages and tools you need to develop on Windows or Windows Subsystem for Linux:
 - [Get started with C#][csharp].
 Get started building apps using C# and .NET Core.
-- [Get started with Docker Desktop for Windows][dockerdocs] Create remote development containers with support from Visual Studio, VS Code, .NET, Windows Subsystem for Linux, or a variety of Azure services.
+- [Get started with Docker Desktop for Windows][dockerdocs].
+Create remote development containers with support from Visual Studio, VS Code, .NET, Windows Subsystem for Linux, or a variety of Azure services.
-- [Visual Studio][vsdocs]
+- [Visual Studio][vsdocs].
 An integrated development environment that you can use to edit, debug, build code, and publish apps, including compilers, intellisense code completion, and many more features.
-- [Visual Studio Code][vscodedocs]
+- [Visual Studio Code][vscodedocs].
 A lightweight source code editor with built-in support for JavaScript, TypeScript, Node.js, a rich ecosystem of extensions (C++, C#, Java, Python, PHP, Go) and runtimes (such as .NET and Unity).
-- [Azure][azuredocs]
+- [Azure][azuredocs].
 A complete cloud platform to host your existing apps and streamline new development.
 Azure services integrate everything you need to develop, test, deploy, and manage your apps.
-- [.NET][netdocs]
+- [.NET][netdocs].
 An open source development platform with tools and libraries for building any type of app, including web, mobile, desktop, gaming, IoT, cloud, and microservices.
-- [Windows Terminal][terminal]
+- [Windows Terminal][terminal].
 Customize your terminal environment to work with multiple command line shells.
-- [GIT][gitdocs]
+- [GIT][gitdocs].
 Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
-- [TYE][tye]
+- [TYE][tye].
 Tye is a tool that makes developing, testing, and deploying microservices and distributed applications easier.
-- [Postgres][postgres]
+- [Postgres][postgres].
 PostgreSQL, also known as Postgres, is a free and open-source relational database management system emphasizing extensibility and SQL compliance.
-- [PgAdmin][pgadmin]
+- [PgAdmin][pgadmin].
 PostgreSQL Tools for Windows, Mac, Linux and the Web.
-- [Seq][seq]
+- [Seq][seq].
 Application logs are the most useful data available for detecting and solving a wide range of production issues and outages.
-- [Elasticsearch][elastic]
+- [Elasticsearch][elastic].
 Elasticsearch is a search engine based on the Lucene library.
-- [Redis][redis]
+- [Redis][redis].
 Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker.
-- [Popular tutorials, courses, and code samples][popular]
+- [Popular tutorials, courses, and code samples][.

 #
 [developers-team]: https://github.com/orgs/flilia/teams/developers-team